founder story

 who I am, why I started trring and the version of future I want to create.

-When covid happened, like millions of others I also got once in a lifetime opportunity to work from home straight for nearly 2 years.
-Something which felt like a joyous ride in the beginning with ghar ka khana, huge savings on rent and other metro city expenses, being close to parents slowly started to result into constant brain fog, sudden rise in screen time, loss of productivity and finally hampered quality of work too.
-And I am amongst the people who quit instagram in 2019 to never go back (with no cheating) yet I was always getting drawn to my smartphone.
-Once I narrowed down the problem to my own digital addiction, I started noticing patterns around smartphone habits of people across ages.
+During Covid, I worked from home straight for 2 years from my hometown Karanja lad.
+After the first few months, I slowly started to experience constant brain fog, loss of productivity and ability to focus, increase in baseline anxiety.
+My screen time was through the roof, and I am the guy who quit instagram in 2019 to never go back yet I was always getting drawn to my smartphone.
+Once I narrowed down the problem to my own digital addiction, I started noticing addictive smartphone usage patterns of people around me.

-That's when I decided to go all in to help people spend at least 1 hour less on their smartphones daily by not building another app and that's how I started trring - India's first digital wellbeing focused lifestyle brand.
+That's when I decided to go all in to help people spend at least 1 hour less on their smartphones daily.
+That's how I started trring - India's first digital wellbeing brand.
 The first product we launched under trring is trringphone.
-The idea is profoundly simple but the most practical and easy to implement for
+The idea is profoundly simple yet practical and easy to implement for

 - taking daily break from smartphones without losing connectivity over calls,

-- creating no scrolling zone at your home or office,
+- creating no-scrolling-zone at your home or office, no distractions high intent space,